IMPACT ON THE PARTIES

 After 18 years of marriage, a wife wanted a divorce, while the husband was having a difficult time accepting it.
 Both parties were very emotional, angry and confused about how to proceed.

-Volunteer mediators worked with the couple and helped them communicate and share their concerns and needs as well as address their financial issues.
+Mediators worked with the couple and helped them communicate and share their concerns and needs as well as address their financial issues.
 Gradually, the husband became more positive and involved in the process.

 After a few sessions, the couple was able to work together, and agreed on a parenting plan they were happy with for their girls.
 At the last session they thanked the mediators for the productive experience and for their support in the process.
 The husband left the final meeting smiling; a striking and positive change from months earlier.